cr0ybot/gulp-wp/README.md

   * [gulp-sass-glob](https://www.npmjs.com/package/gulp-sass-glob): Import sass files using glob patterns, great for importing styles for components that don't depend on each other.
   * [gulp-postcss](https://www.npmjs.com/package/gulp-postcss): Currently the only PostCSS plugin in use by default is [Autoprefixer](https://www.npmjs.com/package/autoprefixer).
   * [gulp-clean-css](https://www.npmjs.com/package/gulp-clean-css): Minifies CSS inteligently.
 Set to level 2 optimizations by default.
+  * [gulp-dependents](https://www.npmjs.com/package/gulp-dependents): Only recompile the entry files that import/use the partial you just edited.

 > Using Sass is optional--If you prefer to use PostCSS plugins, refer to this documentation for how to load them via postcss config: https://www.npmjs.com/package/postcss-load-config